aaiiintt/aaiiintt.github.io/_posts/2022-09-02-sorry-dieter.md

 I was playing with Stable Diffusion to make 'things in the shape of letters'.
 One thing led to another and in a couple of hours I'd generated a full alphabet of Dieter Rams-ian industrial design.
 So I selected a couple of hundred images and stuck them together.
 [There's a short (15s) video over on Vimeo](https://vimeo.com/745606590).

-I haven't itterated on them, post-processed them, or use AI-upscalers or anyhting.
-This is how tthey come out of my home PC 'raw'.
+I haven't iterated on them, post-processed them, or use AI-upscalers or anything.
+This is how they come out of my home PC 'raw'.
 It's funny because I can already feel how dated this is going to look in a few months.

 <!-- ![sorry to you know who](/images/dieter/dieter2.gif) -->